 Demonstrate competence to engage in independent learning through well-developed learning skills.

-• Engagement with the current technological literature of the discipline and awareness of the power of critical thinking.
+• Engagement with the current technological literature of the practice area.

-Range statement: Operate independently in broadly defined contexts recognising the need for and have the ability for i) independent and life-long learning, and ii) critical thinking in the face of new specialist technologies.
+Range statement: Operate independently in specifically defined contexts recognising the need for and having the ability for independent updating in the face of specialised technical knowledge.